 Booking leads are another exciting feature of Local Services Ads.
 Priced the same as phone leads, these direct bookings can help you avoid the hefty commissions charged by booking sites.
 Customers are also prompted to leave reviews on your Google My Business profile after booking, building your company’s online presence without any extra effort on your part.

 This feature does require the use of specific CRMs, so you’ll need to decide whether a subscription to these platforms is the right move for your business before enabling booking leads from Local Services Ads.

 A New Bidding System

-Google has also introduced bidding for LSAs, although this feature is still in beta testing and there is no clear indication of when a wide-scale rollout will occur.
+Google has also introduced bidding for LSAs that recently came out of beta testing and is now fully available.
 Bidding will help increase competitiveness for advertisers, allowing them to determine how much they want to spend on lead generation.